kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 ### Delete a zone

-To delete a `Zone` we must first shut down the corresponding Kuma remote control plane instances.
+To delete a `Zone` we must first shut down the corresponding Kuma zone control plane instances.
 As long as the Remote CP is running this will not be possible, and Kuma returns a validation error like:

 ```
 zone: unable to delete Zone, Remote CP is still connected, please shut it down first